List of alien races in Marvel Comics: Morani

 The Morani are a semi-humanoid race with green skin and hair, averaging 19 ft 6 in in height.
 Some Morani possess the ability to project bioelectric energy.
 Morani come from the planet Moran, fourth from the sun in the Jark star system in the Andromeda galaxy.
 A party of Morani once attacked one of the Watchers.
 First seen in Tales of Suspense #58 (October 1964).

 Mummudrai

-The Mummudrai, also called Revenants, are a psychic energy wraith like race of extra-dimensional origin.
+The Mummudrai, also called Revenants, are a psychic energy wraith-like race of extra-dimensional origin.
 They represent the perfected anti-self of every being they're born alongside of in the universe, a malicious and evil species hailing from the darkest regions of the Astral Plane called Underworld.
-The mummudrai have the inherent ability to manipulate genetic and cellular matter at a near biomolecular level to fabricate bodies of their own or hideously degrading the biophysical structure of others.
-They jealously long to reach the physical plane and usurp their counterparts place in it, many having access to mental powers on top of all they're twins fullest potential on hand.
+The mummudrai have the inherent ability to manipulate genetic and cellular matter at a near biomolecular level to fabricate bodies of their own or hideously degrade the biophysical structure of others.
+They jealously long to reach the physical plane and usurp their counterparts' place in it, many having access to mental powers on top of all their twin's fullest potential on hand.
+Cassandra Nova, an enemy of the X-Men, is a Mummudrai and Charles Xavier's twin sister.
 First seen in New X-Men #125 (June 2002).